cetzz/test_LN/README.md

 Introduction
 =====
 This is a clone of swapi.dev API.
-It was made by looking at the responses, so everything here is my own code.
+It was made by looking at the responses, so everything here is my own code.<br>
-It has a couple more features than the original, including a data scraper for the necessary resources, returning the id attribute , an amount property for each vehicle and starship, and endpoints to get, set, increase, and decrease those amounts.
+It has a couple more features than the original, including a data scraper for the necessary resources, returning the id attribute , an amount property for each vehicle and starship, and endpoints to get, set, increase, and decrease those amounts.<br>
-All the other features native to the swapi.dev API are there as well, like the Wookie encoder, the Searching functionalities, the pagination, etc.
+All the other features native to the swapi.dev API are there as well, like the Wookie encoder, the Searching functionalities, the pagination, etc.<br>
-The resources implemented are Starships, Vehicles and Films.
+The resources implemented are Starships, Vehicles and Films.<br>
-The other resources have not been implemented yet.
+The other resources have not been implemented yet.<br>

 ## Dependencies
  - PHP 7.3.27 or greater